-The worst financial mistake of my life was getting involved with an alcoholic.
-And then staying with that alcoholic for over five years.
-I kind of consider it one big never-ending mistake, since it was the mistake that kept on giving.
+The worst financial mistake of my life was getting involved with an alcoholic and staying with that alcoholic for over five years.
+I consider it one big never-ending mistake since it was the mistake that kept on giving.
 I was stupid, I didn’t know how serious of a thing alcoholism was, and I thought that I could help a friend.

-I didn’t move Jonathan in with me with the intent of having a relationship with him.
-He was an old friend who was going through a tough time, and I thought I could help him get back on his feet by giving him a place to stay far away from his hometown.
+I didn’t move Jonathan in with me to have a relationship with him.
+He was an old friend who was going through a tough time, and I thought I could help him get back on his feet by giving him a place to stay far from his hometown.
 I didn’t know the extent of his alcoholism (I also didn’t know about his bipolar disorder).

 Eventually, our living together turned into a relationship.
-I really did care about him, so much.
+I did care about him, so much.
 Maybe that is why I turned a blind eye to the alcoholism at first.
-Maybe that’s why I let him treat me so poorly for the first few years.
+Perhaps that’s why I let him treat me poorly for the first few years.
 I had built up this amazing image of him in my head, and when that didn’t coincide with reality, I made excuses.

 My first mistake

-Unfortunately that wasn’t the extent of my stupidity.
+Unfortunately, that wasn’t the extent of my stupidity.
 I gave him money for the business he was trying to grow out of the garage.
-He collected video games, he’d buy them at garage sales and off of craigslist for low prices and resell them (but not on Ebay, that was too much work, so he sold them to another dude who sold them on ebay).
-I would help him make a deal occasionally (more often than I’d care to admit) and he’d always promise to pay me back with the profit (sometimes he did, more often he didn’t).
-Usually he had enough money to keep his small business going and to keep himself in alcohol and cigarettes.
+He collected video games, and he’d buy them at garage sales and off Craigslist for low prices and resell them (but not on eBay, that was too much work, so he sold them to another dude who sold them on eBay).
+I would help him make a deal occasionally (more often than I’d care to admit), and he’d always promise to pay me back with the profit (sometimes he did, more often, he didn’t).
+Usually, he had enough money to keep his small business going and keep himself in alcohol and cigarettes.
 He never paid a dime towards living expenses.

 Having a job

-J eventually found a decent paying job with our neighbor’s company doing office work.
-He actually had to get up and go to work every day!
+J eventually found a decent-paying job with our neighbor’s company doing office work.
+He had to get up and go to work every day!
 He worked from 6 am to 2 pm, and he was usually drunk by the time I got home.
-Sometimes, he wasn’t home when I got home, and I’d find him at the local bar, blowing his paycheck on shots (usually he stayed home to drink).
-Even with this job I didn’t see any money, but I was just glad to not be paying for his habit anymore.
+Sometimes, he wasn’t home when I got home, and I’d find him at the local bar, blowing his paycheck on shots (usually, he stayed home to drink).
+Even with this job, I didn’t see any money, but I was just glad not to be paying for his habit anymore.

 I finally had enough in January of 2016, when he decided that he’d rather drink than go to work.
-It wasn’t good before this point by any means, but I was holding things together.
+It wasn’t good before this point, but I was holding things together.

-Him deciding not to work was the first last straw for me.
+His decision not to work was the first last straw for me.
 We broke up.
 He promised to try and do better.
 He would stay sober for a week, then a few days, then another week.
-But every time he would go back to drinking.
+But every time, he would go back to drinking.
 It seemed like he would do just enough to get me to stay with him.

 By June of 2016, I had enough again.
-I ended it again and told him the only way I’d stay with him is if he went to rehab.
-He found himself a rehab facility that would take him (I paid for him to get on a health plan through the affordable care act – another huge waste of money) and off he went.
+I ended it again and told him the only way I’d stay with him was if he went to rehab.
+He found a rehab facility that would take him (I paid for him to get on a health plan through the affordable care act – another colossal waste of money), and off he went.

 He stayed in rehab for about 60 days.
 I was so proud of him!
-He quickly became a team leader and helped other people stay in rehab too.
+He quickly became a team leader and helped other people remain in recovery.
 He was ready to rejoin the real world and give up alcohol!
 Woot!

-Unfortunately, his new-found sobriety only lasted for four days after he got out of rehab.
-He made up some story about why drinking was ok because he was holding himself accountable (they always have an excuse).
+Unfortunately, his newfound sobriety only lasted for four days after he got out of rehab.
+He made up some story about why drinking was ok because he held himself accountable (they always have an excuse).

 I helped him (yet again).
-I lent him two thousand dollars so that he could get a top DUI lawyer.
-He promised he would pay me back a month later when he received his tax refund check.
-By this point, he had already siphoned about 10 grand away from me, so I didn’t want to give him the money.
+I lent him two thousand dollars to get a top DUI lawyer.
+He promised to pay me back a month later when he received his tax refund check.
+He had already siphoned about ten grand away from me by this point, so I didn’t want to give him the money.
 I didn’t trust him to pay it back.
-But, he really needed the lawyer to overcome this one last thing, and if he waited he might not be able to get him.
+But, he needed the lawyer to overcome this one last thing, and if he waited, he might not be able to get him.
 So I lent him the money on the strict condition that he’d pay it back as soon as he got his check.

-Well, he got the check and he gave the money to a friend of his who was “in a bad situation” instead of paying me back.
+He got the check and gave the money to a friend of his who was “in a bad situation” instead of paying me back.
 This was the straw that broke the camel’s back.
-This was the point where I lost any trust that I ever had in him.
-Looking back, this was the point where our relationship truly ended.
+This was when I lost any trust that I ever had in him.
+Looking back, this was the point where our relationship indeed ended.
 This is what I still can’t forgive him for or recover from.

-He did actually get the lawyer though, and he was able to avoid jail with community service (which he completed!).
+He did get the lawyer, though, and he could avoid jail with community service (which he completed!).
 But that didn’t stop the drinking.

 Still trying to make it work

 I ended things with him again in October.
 I set up a Tinder profile and started dating other guys.
-J realized he was on the verge of losing me and started actually trying.
-He got a bus pass so he could get around town and signed up for a temp agency and found a decent job.
-I didn’t give in right away though.
-I continued going on dates with other guys; and I told him that I wouldn’t even consider getting back with him unless he was sober for over 30 days.
-I also told him that if he drank ever again, it would be over.
-However, I was driving him to and from work at this time; because it was far away from the bus routes and he really needed the job.
+J realized he was on the verge of losing me and started trying.
+He got a bus pass to get around town, signed up for a temp agency, and found a decent job.
+I didn’t give in right away, though.
+I continued going on dates with other guys, and I told him that I wouldn’t even consider getting back with him unless he was sober for over 30 days.
+I also told him that it would be over if he drank ever again.
+However, I was driving him to and from work at this time; because it was far away from the bus routes, and he needed the job.

 One last try

-He actually made it the 30 days.
-He kept his job, started paying for some house stuff, and offered to do some hard tasks around the house as a way to start paying me back.
+He made it the 30 days.
+He kept his job, started paying for some house stuff, and offered to do some demanding tasks around the house to start paying me back.
 Was he turning over a new leaf?
-Was almost losing me for good the catalyst he needed to turn his life around??
+Was almost losing me the catalyst he needed to turn his life around??

 I hoped so.
 I stopped dating other guys and decided to give him one more chance.
 But I wasn’t done making terrible decisions!
-I knew that there was one major think limiting him, and that was his ability to get around.
+I knew that there was one major thing limiting him: his ability to get around.
 He was relying on either me or a less than reliable bus system.
-If he was really going to make it, this was unsustainable.
+If he was going to make it, this was unsustainable.

 And One More Mistake

-So, I told him that for Christmas, I would help him get a car.
+So, I told him that I would help him get a car for Christmas.
 I meant that I would put 500-1000 towards a down payment or a beater.
 However, his credit was terrible.
 There was no way he could get something financed in his name alone.
-He fell in love with this used Kia, and although I felt uncomfortable co-signing; I let him pressure me into it.
-He absolutely promised that he would pay and he would work and that he would change and he wouldn’t screw me over.
+He fell in love with this used Kia, and although I felt uncomfortable co-signing, I let him pressure me into it.
+He promised that he would pay and work and that he would change and he wouldn’t screw me over.
 I didn’t exactly believe him, but I realized he didn’t stand a chance without reliable transportation, so I tried to believe him.

-From December until our final breakup in January things were shaky.
-He didn’t keep his word about not drinking, but I was terrified that he’d just leave with the car and screw me over so I didn’t break up with him.
-Actually, I did breakup with him and he threatened to do just that.
+From December until our final breakup in January, things were shaky.
+He didn’t keep his word about not drinking, but I was terrified that he’d leave with the car and screw me over, so I didn’t break up with him.
+I did break up with him, and he threatened to do just that.
 He used the financial disaster of the car as a way to keep me with him.

 It’s really over

-Although looking back, I’m deeply ashamed that I let myself be used for so long; I’ve been so happy since he moved out.
+Although looking back, I’m humiliated that I let myself be used for so long; I’ve been so happy since he moved out.
 I feel free.
-I feel like I can be myself again and that I can relax in my own home!
+I feel like I can be myself again and relax in my own home!
 This past month of freedom has been indescribably amazing!

 And for anyone in a similar situation – Get out.
 Get out now.
 They won’t change.
 They will say whatever they think you want to hear so that they can continue doing what they want.
 Take care of yourself first.
 You deserve better.